 Partial credits for a course are rounded to the next lowest half or whole number.
-A course may be comprised of any combination of lecture, laboratory, and/or externship.
+A course may be comprised of any combination of lecture, laboratory, externship/clinical and/or experiential.
 A clock (or contact) hour is defined as a minimum of 50 minutes of supervised or directed instruction in any 60-minute period.